 Founder, Ethọ́s Lab

 Anthonia Ogundele launched Canada’s first Black-led virtual reality environment, and founded the Cheeky Proletariat Gallery, which offers an accessible and inclusive space for the free expression of all people.
 Her latest and greatest project is Ethọ́s Lab Educational Society – a non-profit that cultivates innovative and collaborative learning environments for youth.
 Through Ethọ́s Lab, Anthonia fosters community and STEAM (science, technology, engineering, the arts, and math) exploration through an anti-oppressive lens.
-To mark Black Futures month, Ethọ́s Lab launched a fundraising campaign to raise $100,000 in 100 days from February and May, with every cent going to sponsor the society’s youth members, programming, and operating funds.
+To mark Black Futures month, Ethọ́s Lab is hosting a two-day summit (February 16) showcasing Black innovation and creation, as well as a youth-centred Hack-a-Thon renamed Blackathon.

 Dr. Ralph Pantophlet